benpolinsky/el_photography/README.md

    - A Checkout creates orders.
    - A Checkout updates orders with payments, etc

- - Breakdown Payment class into PaypalPayment and StripePayment subclasses so we can add many types of payment.
  - move payment processesing to a background job

  - Webhooks + IPNs aren't necessary for basic payments...